Metformin – Is it Really the Fountain of Youth?

 The Many Downsides of Taking Metformin

-Shutterstock 134772578
+shutterstock 134772578

 Documented Side effects of metformin in diabetes patients include: